 Looking narrowly at ‘conversion’ is probably the wrong way to approach social media and its value for business.
 ‘Social’ media is about building trust and loyalty amongst a group of followers.
 It’s about showing customers and potential customers the kind of business they are about to buy from.

 In an information-hungry, online age, a website alone is not enough.
-Your website visitors will be looking for your social icons to click through and see what you’re doing on social media – after all, it’s where millions (around 40 million of us in the UK have Facebook accounts) of us are choosing to spend our time.
+Your website visitors will be looking for your social icons to click through and see what you’re doing on social media.
+After all, it’s where millions of us (around 40 million people in the UK have Facebook accounts) are choosing to spend our time.

 Your social media is where you can engage with your customers and potential customers.
 It may not show up in your conversion rates, but an active social media presence will win you customers over a competitor who does nothing on social – or worse, has a poorly maintained presence.

-If you’re going to run a full blown social media strategy, then of course, social media is not ‘free’ – there’s a time cost if nothing else.
+If you are running a full blown social media strategy, then of course, social media is not ‘free’ – there’s a time cost if nothing else.
 However, it costs nothing to set up profiles across social media, which, if properly done, offers the opportunity to serve as ‘free advertising’.

 Even if social doesn’t drive conversions, don’t forget that many of us now search on social media in the same way that we would on Google.
 Our purchasing decisions are complex – the internet allows us to research away to our heart’s content, and social search is one important element to that.

 Facebook ads are becoming particularly effective, but all social platforms offer opportunities for paid advertising which can be very effectively targeted at particular audiences.
 If you’re not on social media, you don’t have the opportunity to take advantage.

 You may have bought all the domain names linked to your business – but what if you haven’t locked down your brand on social media?
 There’s nothing to stop another business coming along and setting up social accounts using your business name.